 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

-Medical facilities in Gabon are limited in major cities and very basic to unavailable in rural areas.
+Medical facilities in Gabon are limited in major cities and very basic or unavailable in rural areas.
 Up-front payment is usually required and the inability to pay will often delay treatment.
 In the event of a major illness or accident, medical evacuation to a destination with appropriate medical facilities would be necessary.
 Costs for a medical evacuation would be considerable.

-Water-borne, food-borne, parasitic and other infectious diseases (including HIV/AIDS, cholera, typhoid, hepatitis, tuberculosis, polio and rabies) are prevalent with more serious outbreaks occurring from time to time.
+Water-borne, food-borne, parasitic and other infectious diseases (including cholera, typhoid, hepatitis, tuberculosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
 We recommend you boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever or are suffering from diarrhoea.